Avoiding Medical Malpractice With Safety Checklists

 There are nineteen items on the checklist; from something as simple as known allergies to the collaborative recovery plan among the surgeon, anesthetist, and nurse.
-The study was done as a quality control measure rather than a research project, so there are many factors which were not controlled for the study.
+The study was done as a quality control measure rather than a research project, so there are many factors that were not controlled for the study.
 However, twenty-two percent is a very striking number for such a simple concept.

 Almost every job or profession has checklists.
 Pilots, bus drivers, construction workers, and engineers; why not hospitals?

 The reasons for a checklist are simple: to avoid mistakes, to make sure you don't skip a step, to ensure everything is done right.
 Many of our medical malpractice cases against hospitals are caused by a lack of communication or missing a critical step in a patient's care.
-Sometimes it is a fundamental as not following up on an MRI, lab result, or test.
+Sometimes it is fundamental to not following up on an MRI, lab result, or test.

 Elementary steps that hospitals fail to follow can lead to serious injuries and deaths.
 Medical malpractice in a hospital usually happens because there is either a system error or no system at all.
-Structural methods of accountabiliity like checklists can keep patients safe.
+Structural methods of accountability like checklists can keep patients safe.

 For the full story, click HERE to be redirected to the Washington Post Website.

-And if you've been seriously harmed by the medical system due to medical malpractice, order one of our free, no obligation books, guides or reports, or call us at (202) 393-3320.
+And if you've been seriously harmed by the medical system due to medical malpractice, order one of our free, no-obligation books, guides, or reports, or call us at (202) 393-3320.